varigence/docs/bimlflex/ebook-data-warehouse-automation/chapter-1.md

    A data warehouse (DW or DWH), also known as an enterprise **data warehouse** (EDW), is a system used for reporting and **data** analysis, and is considered a core component of business intelligence.
 DWs are central repositories of integrated **data** from various sources.

+   A data warehouse is a key enabler of BI.
+It is ‘fed’ data by operational systems (such as a transaction database, customer database, call centre system) to create one repository of information.
+And this repository is then used for different activities like reporting and analytics.

    The important fact is that a transactional database doesn’t lend itself to analytics.
 To effectively perform analytics, you need a data warehouse.
 A data warehouse is a database of a different kind: an OLAP (online analytical processing) database.
 A data warehouse exists as a layer on top of another database or databases (usually OLTP databases).
 The data warehouse takes the data from all these databases and creates a layer optimized for and dedicated to analytics.

    A database designed to handle transactions isn’t designed to handle analytics.
 It isn’t structured to do analytics well.
 A data warehouse, on the other hand, is structured to make analytics fast and easy.